masesgroup/NuReflector/src/Documentation/articles/intro.md

 ### Documentation

 The documentation available in the generated POM and therein in the published artifact is read from the original NuGet package.
-The engine try at the best to report, in all ways, the source of any text used outside the one introduced from the engine itself.
+The engine try, at its best, to report, in all ways, the source of any text read from the NuGet package.

 The javadoc produced from the engine can be incorrect due to a constraint in JCOReflector engine.